Wagner Moura will bring Brazilian diplomat Sergio Vieira to life in a drama 100% free of Latino stereotypes

 “What I wanted to do was to produce films about Latin people that don’t enforce stereotypes,” Wagner Moura.

 Actor and producer Wagner Moura spoke of the responsibility of Latinos in telling stories that are representative: "What I wanted to do was to produce films about Latin people that don’t enforce stereotypes,” he said.
-He also praised himself for playing Sergio Vieira, as he always considered him a personal hero.
+He also noted the importance to him of taking on the role of Sergio Vieira, as he always considered him a personal hero.

-Even more enthusiastically, Ana de Armas showed up on her networks when she shared a photograph in which she appeared with a badly wounded face, an image that worried her fans before they knew it was a spectacular makeup:
+Even more enthusiastically, Ana de Armas revealed her participation in the project on social media, when she shared a photograph in which she appeared with a badly wounded face, an image that worried her fans before they knew it was a spectacular makeup.

 "This project changed my life," she wrote.
 "We all came together on this because of the empathy, inspiration, love, and respect we feel for Sergio Vieira de Mello and his legacy."

-After six books and at least five films, there are those who, without knowing the life and context of Vieira de Mello's death, might wonder what is so absolutely moving that it makes rivers of ink flow.
+After six books and at least five films, there are those who, without knowing the life and context of Vieira de Mello's death, might wonder what is so absolutely moving about his life that it has made rivers of ink flow.

 During the 34 years that he worked for the UN, De Mello managed to build one of the most promising diplomatic careers in recent history.
 Born in Rio de Janeiro, he graduated and received a doctorate from the University of La Sorbonne in Paris.
 At the age of 21, he began working for the United Nations High Commissioner for Refugees (UNHCR), serving in various missions in countries such as Lebanon, Mozambique, Cyprus, and Cambodia.